cherrytrees97/cutnrun-cutntag-pipeline/README.md

 mv multiqc* results/fastqc
 ```

-TODO: write a section on what to look for when reviewing the QC data.

 ### 2: Alignment using Bowtie2
 `bowtie2` is the program that we will be using to alignment the reads.
 The following command is used to start the aligner: